Installation

 $ PWTOOLS_EXT_MAKE_TARGET=ifort-mkl pip install ...

-In the MKL case, the Makefile uses the env var $MKL_LIB which sould point to the location where things like libmkl_core.so live.
+In the MKL case, the Makefile uses the env var $MKL_LIB which should point to the location where things like libmkl_core.so live.
 You may need to set this.
 On a HPC cluster, that could look like this.

 # module only sets MKL_ROOT=/path/to/intel/20.4/mkl